CISC-CMPE-327/Information-2021/README.md

 </p>

 Name your repo and make sure to change your repo to Private.
 As well, you’ll want to initialize your repo with a README file and add the license you chose for your project in Assignment 0.
-Also pick a `.gitignore` file according to your chosen programming language.
-Basically it contains list of rules to ignore certain file extensions to be tracked in the repository (so basically they are ignored)
+Also pick a `.gitignore` file according to your chosen programming language (e.g. python).
+Basically it contains list of rules to ignore certain file extensions to be tracked in the repository (so basically they are ignored).

 <p align="center">